 Bridgewater State University seeks to enhance public safety and security by utilizing video cameras, in a professional and ethical manner, in select locations on campus.
 Cameras are used to monitor open spaces through the campus, as well as select interior spaces within university buildings.
 The university is committed to expanding and upgrading the existing camera systems.
-As of August 2022, the university has approximately 165 cameras providing views of 194 areas.
+As of August 2022, the university has approximately 200 cameras.